backpacker69/rnc/0003-peerassets-alias-poid-protocol-specification.md

 ### Alias squatting

 As multiple PeerAssets decks can have the exact same name with the exact same @alias handle, squatting and identity theft is possible due to this.
 However, no PeerAssets deck will have the same asset_id, so this problem can be circumvented by the original holder publicly stating which deck is actually issued by him.
-Beside, no squatter will be able to use the Twitter, Email or Facebook with the same name as the alias to verify the alias, except the~~~~ir actual owner.
+Beside, no squatter will be able to use the Twitter, Email or Facebook with the same name as the alias to verify the alias, except their actual owner.

 ## Advantages